Maximum Partial List H-Coloring on P_5-free graphs in polynomial time: Constructing a polynomial-sized family that contains subsets of connected components of a solution

 From Claim~\ref{claim:module} if a connected component $Z$ of $G-N[D]$ is not a module, then $Z \subseteq X$.
 Since $X \subseteq N(C)$, $S$ is also an induced subgraph of $G$ after the execution of Line~\ref{line:while-two}-\ref{line:while-two-end}.

-{{\bf [Line~\ref{line:for-three}]}} Let $R =N(C) \setminus N(D)$, i.e., $R$ are the remaining vertices of $N(C)$ that are not in $N(D)$ (note that $R$ are precisely the vertices of $X$ from the previous discussion that are not deleted at Line~\ref{line:while-two}-\ref{line:while-two-end}).
+{{\bf [Line~\ref{line:for-three}]}} Let $R =N(C) \setminus N(D)$, i.e., $R$ is the set of remaining vertices of $N(C)$ that are not in $N(D)$ (note that $R$ are precisely the vertices of $X$ from the previous discussion that are not deleted at Line~\ref{line:while-two}-\ref{line:while-two-end}).
 We now show that there exists a small dominating set of $G[R \cup C]$.

 \begin{claim} $G[R \cup C]$ has a dominating set $\widetilde{D}$ of size at most $k+1+ \max\{k+1,3\}$ such that $D\subseteq \widetilde{D}$ and $|\widetilde{D} \setminus D| \leq \max\{k+1,3\}$. \end{claim} \begin{claimproof} Since $G[R \cup C]$ is a connected and $P_5$-free graph, from Proposition~\ref{prop:dom}, there exists a dominating set of $G[R \cup C]$ which is either a clique or an induced $P_3$.
 If $D$ itself is a dominating set of $G[R \cup C]$, then the claim trivially follows.